Crowd project of this week is Fearless Public Art Residency. The main purpose is to create Art Residency, a kind of education center for artists.

 Indian startuppers invented a paper unusual for its properties, which allows you to store always fresh vegetables, fruits and herbs and increase their shelf life in the refrigerator.

-Why and where go those who don't see the reasons for themselves to tolerate climatic and socio-political reality of Western countries.
+Why and where go those who don't see the reasons for themselves to putting up with a climatic and socio-political reality of Western countries.

 Dell is releasing the new installment of its marketing campaign dubbed “Learning Meets Doing”.